Search for the production of dark matter in the framework of Mono-Z$^{\prime}$ portal at the ILC simulated electron-positron collisions at $\sqrt{s} = 500$ GeV: Results

 \section{Results}

 The shape-based analysis has been used based on the missing transverse energy distributions ($E^{\text{miss}}_{T}$), which are good discriminate variables since the signals distributions are characterized by relatively large $E^{\text{miss}}_{T}$ values compared to the SM backgrounds.
-The distribution of the missing transverse energy, after the application of the final event selection listed in table \ref{cuts}, is illustrated in figure \ref{figure:fig6}.
+After applying the final event selection listed in table \ref{cuts}, the distribution of the missing transverse energy is illustrated in figure \ref{figure:fig6}.

-The event yields passing the analysis selection(i) and final selection(i+ii), for each of the SM backgrounds and the signal of simplified LV scenario, which was generated with masses of light gauge boson $M_{Z^{\prime}}$ = 50 GeV, and dark matter mass $M_{\chi_{1}} = 1$ GeV; corresponding to an integrated luminosity of 100 fb$^{-1}$ are presented in table \ref{table:tab18}.
-Uncertainties include both statistical and systematic components, summed in quadrature.
+Table \ref{table:tab18} displays the results of the event selection process for both the SM backgrounds and the signal of the simplified LV scenario.
+The event selection process includes passing the analysis selection (i) and final selection (i+ii).
+The signal was generated with masses of a light gauge boson $M_{Z^{\prime}}$ of 20 GeV, and a dark matter mass $M_{\chi_{1}}$ of 1 GeV, corresponding to an integrated luminosity of 1000 fb$^{-1}$.
+The uncertainties in the results comprise both statistical and systematic components, which are summed in quadrature.